mattbostock/timbala/docs/rationale.md

 [Hawkular][], [Heroic][], [InfluxDB][], [KairosDB][], [kdb+][], [OpenTSDB][], [Prometheus][], [Riak TS][], [Timescale][], [Vulcan][], and [Warp10][].

-AthensDB has the following distinguishing combination of features:
+Timbala has the following distinguishing combination of features:

 - high availability and throughput for data ingestion